subhaminion/linux-cheatsheet/README.md

 You can use tools like [eg](https://github.com/srsudar/eg) which provide you with common examples of using different commands

+## List of terms

+There is a list of some of the [terms](docs/terms.md).

 ## Awesome things

 Check out a [list of of awesome things](docs/awesome-things.md) to make your Linux experience easier and more fun.

-## List of terms

-There is a list of some of the [terms](docs/terms.md).

 ## Recommended reading

-[Here](docs/recommended-reading.md) you can find a list of resources that you might find useful.
+[Here](docs/recommended-reading.md) you can find a list of resources that you might be interested in reading.

+## Recommended videos & youtube channels

+[Here](docs/videos.md) you can find a list of cool videos and youtube channels.